zarzouram/RE_Extraction_tree_and_Seq_LSTM/README.md

 our example.
 Tai et al. introduce two types of tree-LSTMs: the child-sum and N-ary LSTMs [(Tai et al., 2015)](#6).
 N-ary tree-LSTM needs a fixed number of children for each node; thus, it is ideal for processing binarized constituency trees.
-The child-sum can deal with different numbers of children, where the state for each child has its weight in the forget gate.
+The child-sum can deal with different numbers of children.
+In addition each child node has its forget gate.
 Thus, the child-sum LSTM can selectively demolish or include the states of each child node.
 When operating on the dependency tree, the child-sum LSTM can attend to certain dependency relations more than others.

 However, the goal is to attend to all nodes that belong to the shortest path.
 This goal is achieved by sharing weights for the nodes that belong to the